Step by Step Tutorial

 💡Press ? to see list of available commands in shop.

 You can use the space or arrow keys to scroll the list of objects.
 One of the items sold here are Throwing rocks.
-Lets buy some.
+Let’s buy some.
 Press the p key to purchase → x .
-You are asked how many you want; press 40 and hit Enter to buy them.
-Rocks are very good for a new characters, because they could be thrown at monsters from a distance with h key.
+You are asked how many you want; type 40 and hit Enter to buy them.
+Rocks are very good for new characters, because they can be thrown at monsters from a distance with h key.
 Press Esc to leave the store.

 💡Running often requires that NumLock is turned off (press the ‘Num’ key above your NumPad, so the green light is off).
 If Shift + <direction key> doesn’t work on your system, you can press the dot . followed by a direction key to run.

-Follow the road which leads to the east from tavern and turn north from crossroads until you will find the dungeon entrance:
+Follow the road that leads to the east from the tavern and turn north from the crossroads until you find the dungeon entrance:

 Note that when you use stairs – you fall through the ceiling.
-So when you appear inside of the dungeon – you can’t use the same a staircase to get back to the surface – you have to find a new staircase up.
-So now you know that by using the > command you go down the stairs and < bring you up.
+So when you appear inside the dungeon – you can’t use the same staircase to get back to the surface – you have to find a new staircase up.
+So now you know that by using the > command you go down the stairs, and < brings you up.

-Lets explore the dungeon.
-You will notice that as you moves around, the screen keeps displaying some of the grids that your character has seen.
-Think of this as a kind of “map” superimposed in your memory.
+Let’s explore the dungeon.
+You will notice that as you move around, the screen keeps displaying some of the tiles that your character has seen.
+Think of this as a kind of “map” superimposed on your memory.

 Note how the game window automatically scrolls when your character gets close to the edge of the window.
-If you approach the edge of the game window and the game window does not scroll, then you are approaching the edge of the “map” portion.
+If you approach the edge of the game window and the game window does not scroll, then it means that you approached the edge of the “map” area.

-💡 You can use the L command → <directions> to look at other pieces of the map and Ctrl+l to centre map; press ESC to exit ‘look’ mode.
+💡 You can use the L command → <directions> to look at other sections of the map and Ctrl+l to center the map; press ESC to exit ‘look’ mode.

-Although unlikely, it is even possible that your character has already been killed.
-When you die – you loose your character together with all of your gold, inventory, and equipment.
-If it happened simply start a new character: relogin to the game and press a to select your deceased character; now you will be given a quick-start option to generate a new character obeying the same constraints (reroll or reincarnate) or you may want to start completely anew: to do so – choose to delete old character, relogin and create a new one.
+Although unlikely, it is possible that your character has already been killed.
+When you die, you lose your character together with all of your gold, inventory, and equipment.
+If it happened simply start a new character: log back into the game and press a to select your deceased character; now you will be given a quick-start option to generate a new character with the same constraints (reroll or reincarnate) or you may want to start completely anew: to do so, choose to delete old character, log back in and create a new one.

 💡 If you died – don’t get discouraged.
 All new players die… a lot.
-It’s the way how you learn to play roguelike game.
-Each time you encounter new situations and die in various, sometimes unbelievable ways – and get knowledge about it.
-Most important skill which you get during playing roguelike is ability to decide – should you fight or flee in this particular situation.
-As you get more experienced, you will become much better at surviving, and may even live to see level 20!
+It’s the way how you learn to play a roguelike game.
+Each time you encounter new situations and die in various, sometimes unbelievable ways – and learn from it.
+The most important skill you gain during playing roguelike is ability to decide – should you fight or flee in this particular situation.
+As you become more experienced, you will become much better at surviving, and may even live to see level 20!
 So.. if you died – just delete old (dead) character and create a new one.

-Your character could change appearance to a “number” if you’re hurt, for example 4 indicates you have 40% of HP remained.
-If it’s happening while fight is still active – quaff a healing potion.
-If there are no monsters around – better to save potions for later and use “rest” command: R&Enter, it will speed up time until you have HPs regenerated.
+Your character could change appearance to a “number” if you’re hurt, for example 4 indicates you have 40% of HP remaining.
+If it’s happening while the fight is still active – quaff a healing potion.
+If there are no monsters around – better to save potions for later and use the “rest” command: R&Enter, it will speed up time until your HP regenerates.

-We have new feature – hotkeys to control flow of time:
+We have a new feature – hotkeys to control the flow of time:

 • Press 0 to use default value (slow down time when you have less than 60% HP)

-• Press Ctrl+0 to slow down time permanently (so when you will have even small scratch – time will slow down).
+• Press Ctrl+0 to slow down time permanently (even with a small scratch, time will slow down).
 Useful in dangerous situations.

 • Press Alt+0 to turn off slowing time.
 Useful when you fight weak monsters.

 Exploring the dungeon is pretty straightforward: walk through the unexplored rooms and hallways killing monsters and picking up objects.
 Your character picks up gold automatically when you move on top of it.
-You can pick up items if you will stand on top of them and press g.
+You can pick up items if you stand on top of them and press g.
 To drop an item from your inventory, press d.
-Usually dungeon is reset when you climb up/down the staircase; so never leave the valuables behind.
+Usually, the dungeon is reset when you climb up/down the staircase; so never leave the valuable items behind.

-As you explore territory, your actions will be recorded on the Message Window.
-If you missed or want to review previous messages, use the Ctrl+p command to see message log and press up-down arrows to scroll it (or Page Up/Down).
-If you are lost – hit M to see a large-scale map of the territory that you have explored (hit Esc to close map).
+As you explore the territory, your actions will be recorded on the Message Window.
+If you missed or want to review previous messages, use the Ctrl+p command to see message log and press the up/down arrows to scroll it (or Page Up/Down).
+If you are lost – hit M to see a large-scale map of the territory that you have explored (hit Esc to close the map).

-Once you have killed several monsters, you will gain next character level.
-Your max hit points and spell points (if any) will increase, as well as your skill attributes with each level you gain.
+Once you have killed several monsters, you will gain the next character level.
+Your max hit points, spell points (if any), and skill attributes will increase with each level you gain.
 Pat yourself on the back!

-💡 First dungeon contains only one floor.
-To continue your adventures deeper, try to find another dungeon to the east.
-In case if you’ve forgot – to get back to the surface from the dungeon – find staircase up, stand on it and press <.
+💡 The first dungeon contains only one floor.
+To continue your adventure deeper, try to find another dungeon to the east.
+In case if you’ve forgotten – to get back to the surface from the dungeon – find staircase up, stand on it and press <.

-Once you feel tough enough, go outside to find different dungeons, where more dangerous monsters.
-At the end of each dungeon (except first one) there is a boss which could possible have valuable treasure.
+Once you feel tough enough, go outside to find different dungeons, where more dangerous monsters await.
+At the end of each dungeon (except the first one) there is a boss which might hold valuable treasure.

-“Where to go after I’m too powerful to enter first dungeon?”
+“Where to go after I’m too powerful for the first dungeon?”

-There is a system called dungeon’s brackets.
-Note that if you hit level 2 and exited first dungeon – you can not enter it again.
-On each dungeon entrance there is written a maximum level (at the picture to the left it’s “5”) after which you can’t enter this dungeon; if your character’s level exceeds this value – you should go to the next dungeon.
-To find where to go next you could take a speak-peak into the Map (click on it to see the directions).
+There is a system called dungeon brackets.
+Once you reach level 2 and exit the first dungeon, you cannot re-enter it.
+You can see the maximum level written at each dungeon entrance (at the picture to the left it’s “5”) after which you can’t enter this dungeon; if your character’s level exceeds this value, you should go to the next dungeon.
+To find where to go next you could take a peek at the Map (click on it to see the directions).

 Use an item (food, potion, scroll, wand, staff, etc);